Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems: Learnability and Error Analysis

 \paragraph{2.
-Relation to material parameters.} We now establish the bound in terms of $\|n_1 - n_2\|$.
-Based on the finite element discretization description, the matrix $M_{n}$ is assembled from local element contributions.
+Relation to material parameters} We now establish the bound in terms of $\|n_1 - n_2\|$.
+For FEM using linear Lagrange elements, the matrix $M_{n}$ is assembled from local element contributions.
 Let $\mathcal{T}_h = \{K_e\}_{e=1}^{M_e}$ be the triangulation.
-The parameter $n$ is represented by the vector $\mathbf{n} \in \mathbb{R}^{3 \times M_e}$ containing values at the midpoints of the edges of each element.